+\begin{remark} The closure operation in Definition~\ref{def:perspective_cone} is unnecessary for bounded sets $\cX$.
+While, when the set $\cX$ is unbounded, it ensures that the perspective $\tilde \cX$ contains all its limit points with $\lambda = 0$~\cite[Theorem~8.2]{rockafellar1970convex}. \end{remark}

-Importantly, the perspective operation preserves convexity, and the set $\tilde \cX$ can be verified to be a closed convex cone.
-Although Definition~\ref{def:perspective_cone} might appear cumbersome for numerical calculations, the following examples show that in most common cases it yields simple expressions readily amenable to standard optimization solvers.
+Importantly, the perspective operation preserves convexity, and the set $\tilde \cX$ is a closed convex cone.
+The next example shows that the perspective of a set represented in conic form can be computed very easily.